Leadership at Central

 “My hope and prayer for Central is that we continue building relationships with all kinds of people and reconciling them to God.”

-Tim was born in Dublin, Texas, and reared here in Amarillo where he works in pharmaceutical sales.
+Tim was reared in Amarillo and recently retired from a career in pharmaceutical sales.
 Eldrena was born in Winslow, Arizona, and reared on the Laguna (NM) and Hopi/Tewa (AZ) reservations, making her mark all over the country as a professional storyteller.
-They have three married children and two grandkids with another on the way in San Francisco, Dallas, and Porter, Oklahoma.
+They have three married children and five grandkids in San Francisco, Dallas, and Muskogee.

 Tim and ‘Drena have been at Central since 1987, teaching and serving each Wednesday evening at Martha’s Home and leading the young marrieds class.
 Tim is also a certified Spiritual Director and offers his services to anyone desiring insights into his or her own personal spiritual growth.